Oliver Travel Trailers

 Mold Extraction

-Once cured the shells are extracted from the mold and the cycle starts over to produce another set.
+Once cured, the fiberglass shells are extracted from the mold, and the cycle starts again to produce another set.

 fiberglas rv shell